David Patrick, Dean, Old Main 530, 360-650-3170

 The mission of the Graduate School is to advance, promote, and serve graduate faculty, students, and programs through advocacy, leadership, and oversight.
 The Graduate School supports all graduate programs and students at Western, by expanding graduate and undergraduate student access to engaging education in a supportive, inclusive environment, promoting life-long learning, enhancing scholarly activity, and developing graduates qualified to address the critical needs of the state and nation.

-The Graduate School enables quality learning, research, and service that connects with and contributes to local, regional, and international communities.
+The Graduate School supports advanced learning and research that connects with and contributes to local, regional, and international communities.
 To this end, the Graduate School extends the Western curriculum beyond undergraduate work with rigorous, advanced courses focused on developing scholarly, creative, and professional works that emerge from in-depth disciplinary understanding.
 The graduate programs under the purview of this college continue to develop, evolve, and administer high-quality degrees that, based on evidence, adapt to student needs and national trends.

 WWU’s graduate programs are accredited by the Northwest Commission on Colleges and Universities.
 Graduate programs which result in educator certification are also accredited by the National Council for the Accreditation of Teacher Education (NCATE).
 The College of Business and Economics is accredited by the AACSB International Association to Advance Collegiate Schools of Business at both the graduate and undergraduate levels.
 The Department of Communication Sciences and Disorders is accredited by the American Speech-Language Hearing Association’s Council on Academic Accreditation in Audiology and Speech-Language Pathology (ASHA) and by the National Council for the Accreditation of Teacher Education (NCATE).
 The mental health, rehabilitation counseling, and school counseling programs are accredited by Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 The University is a member of the Council of Graduate Schools in the United States and adheres to the general policies and criteria established by this national association.